cchacin/vanilla-di.com/index.md

     new JmsMessageProducer(connectionFactory, orderQueue),
     Executors.newFixedThreadPool(20)
 );"
-   description="No application server required, no deployment descriptors, no JNDI lookups, no magic annotations.
-Just explicit dependencies and clear business logic that any Java developer can understand and test."
+   description="Experience the jaw-dropping simplicity of creating objects with 'new' and passing them around.
+No application servers, no JNDI wizardry, no enterprise consultants required!"
 %}

 ---